Quadruple Chocolate Brownies; soft, dense, fudgey, velvety brownies loaded with rich cocoa, dark, milk and white chocolate!

 Four kinds of chocolate and an entire pack of butter kinda filthy.

 Yeah, you heard me.
 An entire pack of butter.
-I don’t do half measures when it comes to quadruple chocolate brownies.
+I don’t do half measures when it comes to brownies.

-Once the boring, sensible, weight-conscious part of our heads can all get past that fact, we can get on to how damn good these are!
+Once the boring, sensible, weight-conscious part of our heads can all get past that fact, we can get on to how damn good these Quadruple Chocolate Brownies are!

 Plus, if I’ve had salad for lunch, I don’t need no health freak telling me what I can and can’t put into my ridiculously chocolatey brownies, sister.